LGBTI Refugee Services

 JFCS/East Bay provides comprehensive services for LGBTI individuals who have fled their home countries due to persecution based on their sexual orientation or gender identity.
 Unlike other refugees, LGBTI individuals often arrive in the country alone; many have been victims of violence, torture, and rape.

-As we await new LGBTI refugees' arrival in the United States, JFCS/East Bay is looking to develop a corps of volunteers who will be ready to help when they get here.
+When new LGBTI refugees arrive in the United States, JFCS/East Bay is ready with a corps of trained volunteers who provide extensive support for each new arrival.
 Because the resettlement process is complex, it's often difficult to predict exactly when refugees will arrive.
+Information about volunteering can be found here.